Advertisements

 How does it work

-For the biennial national and regional competitions in entrepreneurship for the biennial competitions, the CBN will select the Body of Experts (BoE) comprised of representatives from both sectors to evaluate the technological and entrepreneurial ideas submitted by Nigerians.
+For the biennial national and regional competitions in entrepreneurship for the biennial contests, the CBN will select the Body of Experts (BoE) comprised of representatives from both sectors to evaluate the technological and entrepreneurial ideas submitted by Nigerians.

 The BoE will evaluate the applications submitted through competitions where students compete in pitching entrepreneurial and tech innovation at regional scales.
-Finalists going on to the national stage for final review and evaluation in the BoE.
+Finalists go on to the national stage for final review and evaluation in the BoE.

 What are the steps to apply for